melaniedavila/cellranger-aws-pipeline/infrastructure/README.md

 running `terraform apply`; changes should also be committed so that we can track changes to our AWS configuration.

+## Omissions

+The S3 buckets that the pipeline reads from and writes to are not defined here, as those S3 buckets are not only consumed by the pipeline.

 ## Prereqs

 * AWS credentials stored locally in `~/.aws/credentials`.
 If that file